CFields651/fundclass/README.md

      - do a 'git pull' from your 'fundclass' repo.
 Copy the 'weather_functions.sh' script to your git repo
      - weather_functions.sh has enough to get you started on your assignment.
 Add your work it it.
 Be sure to look at 'examples.sh' to recall what a function looks like.

+Session #12
+ - HOMEWORK: Write an additional function called 'maxmin' in the weather_functions.sh script that calculates the highests and lowest temperature recorded.

 Supplemental
 -  To install jq: